pagkly/Zed/Investopedia3/Development Economics.md

 Students of economics, and professional economists, create theories and methods that guide practitioners in determining practices and policies that can be used and implemented at the domestic and international policy level.

-Some aspects of development economics include determining to what extent rapid population growth helps or hinders development, the structural transformation of economies, and the role of education and [healthcare](https://www.investopedia.com/terms/h/health_care_sector.asp) in development.
+Some aspects of development economics include determining to what extent rapid population growth helps or hinders development, the structural transformation of economies, and the role of education and [[healthcare]](https://www.investopedia.com/terms/h/health_care_sector.asp) in development.

-They also include international trade, [globalization](https://www.investopedia.com/terms/g/globalization.asp), sustainable development, the effects of epidemics, such as HIV, and the impact of catastrophes on economic and human development.
+They also include international trade, [[globalization]](https://www.investopedia.com/terms/g/globalization.asp), sustainable development, the effects of epidemics, such as HIV, and the impact of catastrophes on economic and human development.

-Prominent development [economists](https://www.investopedia.com/terms/e/economist.asp) include Jeffrey Sachs, Hernando de Soto Polar, and Nobel Laureates Simon Kuznets, [Amartya Sen](https://www.investopedia.com/terms/a/amartya-sen.asp), and Joseph Stiglitz.
+Prominent development [[economists]](https://www.investopedia.com/terms/e/economist.asp) include Jeffrey Sachs, Hernando de Soto Polar, and Nobel Laureates Simon Kuznets, [[Amartya Sen]](https://www.investopedia.com/terms/a/amartya-sen.asp), and Joseph Stiglitz.

 ## Types of Development Economics